Quantum Random Access Stored-Program Machines: QRAMs and QRASPs

 The QRAM instructions in Table \ref{tab1} are divided into two types.
 The classical-type instructions are the same as those adopted in \cite{Coo73}.
 Here, $i, j, k$ are any nonnegative integers, and $m$ are integers between $0$ and $L$ (inclusive), where $L$ is the length of the QRAM program and also denotes termination (see Section \ref{sec:qram-operation} for details about $m$).
 The effect of most of the instructions are obvious.
 For example, $X_i \gets C$ causes $X_i$ to hold $C$, while $X_i \gets X_j \pm X_k$ causes $X_i$ to hold the calculation result of $X_j \pm X_k$.
 The instruction TRA $m$ if $X_j > 0$ causes the $m$-th instruction to be the next instruction to execute if $X_j > 0$.
 READ $X_i$ causes $X_i$ to hold the next input number on the input tape, while WRITE $X_i$ causes $X_i$ to be printed on the output tape.
 The indirect instruction $X_i \gets X_{X_j}$ causes $X_i$ to hold $X_{X_j}$, provided $X_j \geq 0$, while $X_{X_i} \gets X_j$ causes $X_{X_i}$ to hold $X_j$, provided $X_i \geq 0$.
 The indirect instructions allow a fixed program to access unbounded registers.
 It should be noted that classical registers are needed as classical address to indirectly access quantum registers.

 The quantum-type instructions include quantum gates and measurements.
-For simplicity of presentation, we choose to use a minimal but universal set of quantum gates: CNOT, $H$ and $T$.
+For simplicity of presentation, we choose to use a minimal but universal set of quantum gates: CNOT (the Controlled-NOT gate), $H$ (the Hadamard gate) and $T$ (the $\pi/8$ gate).
 Indeed, any finite universal set of quantum gates is acceptable.
 The measurement instruction $X_i \gets M[Q_{X_j}]$ is a bridge between classical and quantum registers, which causes $X_i$ to hold the measurement result of $Q_{X_j}$ in the computational basis, provided $X_j \geq 0$.